promptics/n8n-docker/README.md

 MongoDB is started with a default user of `root` and password `example`.
 Adjust the credentials in `docker-compose.yml` as needed.

+Adminer is exposed on port `8081` and allows managing the PostgreSQL database through a browser.

 ## Services

 - **n8n**: Low-code workflow automation tool.
 - **PostgreSQL**: Database for n8n configured with the `pgvector` extension.
 - **MongoDB**: Additional database which can be used by custom workflows.
 - **Stirling-PDF**: Tools for processing PDF files.
+- **Adminer**: Browser-based interface for PostgreSQL management.

 ## Volumes